This historic Chapel is now owned by the National Trust

 Click on the 'label' to read an extract of a History of Monksthorpe and the early Baptists of Lincolnshire

-Click on the label to see a list of early ministers and the inscriptions on the graves
+Click on the label to see a list of ministers

 Click on the label to see news of visitors to Monksthorpe